 4. Bleeding Gums

-Bleeding gums are primarily due to plaque that was not adequately removed from your teeth at the gum line, which can eventually lead to gum disease.
+Bleeding gums are primarily due to plaque that wasn’t adequately removed from your teeth at the gum line, which can eventually lead to gum disease.
 No amount of brushing and flossing every day can completely remove all of the plaque.
-It is crucial that you continue these daily practices, but your dentist will help tremendously at regular checkups by removing the plaque you were not able to reach.
+It’s crucial that you continue these daily practices, but your dentist will help tremendously at regular checkups by removing the plaque you weren’t able to reach.